tberkery/tutoring-website/README.md

 Run ```npm i``` in root, server, and client directories to install necessary dependencies.
 From the root directory (after appropriate installation), start both the frontend and the backend server simultaneously by executing: ```npm run start:all```

+### Viewing Deployed App (Server)

+View the deployed server at https://tutorhub-vqw9.onrender.com.
+Utilize Postman to test routes, or send a GET request to https://tutorhub-vqw9.onrender.com/courses/all in the browser.

 ### Navigating the App

 Since we haven't created a landing page, please click the poorly formatted 'Sign-In' button to create an account using your JHU email(must end in @jhu.edu).
 Once an account is created, add '/profile' to the URL to navigate to your profile page.
 From here, you should be able to Edit Profile as well as Create Posts using the designated buttons.